dimitri-nicolo/calico/visibility/elastic/l7/configure.md

 **Limitations**

-* L7 log collection is not supported for host-network pod backend services (Ex. kubernetes service in the default namespace).
+* L7 log collection is not supported for host-network pod backend services (Ex.
+Kubernetes service in the default namespace).
 * When selecting and deselecting traffic for L7 log collection, active connections may be disrupted.
 * On EKS clusters, `eth0` must be the main network interface.